RetroUnreal/DRTracker/README.md

 /drt lock — Lock the frames.

+/drt scale target <0.5–3.0> — Set scale of the target DR frame.
+Default: 1.0.

-/drt scale target|focus <0.5–3.0> — Set scale of the target/focus DR frames.
+/drt scale focus <0.5–3.0> — Set scale of the focus DR frame.
 Default: 1.0.

 /drt icons — On shows your DR Category icons always with a green border when not Diminished, Off only shows the icons when there is a DR